Miragon/miranum-docs/docs/guides/quick-start/miranum-ide/ceate-form.md

 To view the form you can use the Preview on the right side of the editor.
 The preview is automatically opened whe you use the Form Builder.
-With the `Preview Button` on the top right corner of the editor you can toggle the preview.
+With the `Preview Button` in the top right corner of the editor you can toggle the preview.

 ## Create a Form